dovh-me/dovh-me/README.md

 ### Hi I am Osura👋
 I'm a computer science undergraduate.
-Also a passionate programmer stuck in QA (Love the company tho ❤️) 😿
+Also a passionate programmer stuck in QA 😿

  - 👷‍♂️ Currently doing internship on QA/Automation at DirectFN Sri Lanka
  - 📚 Focused on learning flutter, nodeJS and full stack web technologies